 Let's start by saying that if you are looking for a versatile, multi-purpose harness, an escape-proof harness, or one that you can use for off-leash hiking, this will not be your top choice.
 This harness was designed with a particular goal in mind and has awesome tweaks to be perfect for that.
 This also means that it will be a little weird and impractical to use for other activities.

-As we mentioned above, this harness was designed for mantrailing dogs, not for pets out on adventures but we will quickly go through our usual functionality review here as well.
+As mentioned above, this harness was designed for mantrailing dogs, not for other adventures/sports, but we will quickly go through our usual functionality review.

 • No-pull: It does not have a no-pull front ring, and it was meant to be used for the opposite.